norton120/pirate_baby/content/posts/langchain_is_ticking_timebomb.md

 About the time we were realizing that the larger `langchain` package was not what we wanted and began attempting to extract `langchain-core` on our own, a similar discussion thread appeared within the LangChain repo.
 We were excited to see the parity of thought!
 But [a comment](https://github.com/langchain-ai/langchain/discussions/13823#discussioncomment-7682401) regarding version strategy stood out to all of the team:
 ![versioning](/images/versioning.png)

 I read this as "_we are going to break things all the time and we'd rather just ship whatever whenever and not worry about the impact of regressions on your code."
 The space _is_ changing fast, and because of that fact correct versioning is critical.
 Many of the language-model-related packages we use are already several _majors_ behind from only a few weeks ago - and that is **our** problem, because the space is moving fast and we need to decide when we will do the painful upgrades.
-But deciding, as a library, not to correctly version because braking changes are expected often... that's like saying "we know the probability of a heart attack is really high, so we're going to get rid of your fitbits so we don't need to deal with the warning signs."
+But deciding, as a library, not to correctly version because braking changes are expected often... that's like saying "we know the probability of a heart attack is really high, so we're going to get rid of your fitbits so we don't need to deal with warning signs."

+### I have hope
+A
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMDk3NDA4NCwtOTgzNjYyMjEyLC05Mz
+eyJoaXN0b3J5IjpbMTQ1MDU1MTAzNCwtOTgzNjYyMjEyLC05Mz
 g0ODAyODcsLTE1NTc1ODIyNywxMjEzNDM2NjM4LDEzODIzNjMz
 NF19
 -->